Postdoctoral Clinical Scholar Fellowship

 - Group Supervision

 The Fellows will meet with senior staff clinicians for two (2) hours per week for clinical supervision.
-This small group format allows for case presentation and review, systemic conceptualization and clinical kill development.
+This small group format allows for case presentation and review, systemic conceptualization and clinical skill development.
 Fellows are encouraged to record (audio or video) their clinical work.
 There will be opportunity to participate in live consultations and be part of an observing live team to learn the clinical applications of The Family Institute model of Integrative Systemic Therapy (IST).

 - Individual Supervision